Built-ins

 Evy first executes all top-level code in the order it appears in the source code.
 If there is at least one event handler, Evy then enters an event loop.
 In the event loop, Evy waits for external events, such as a key press or a pointer down event.
 When an event occurs, Evy calls the corresponding event handler function if it has been implemented.
 The event handler function can optionally receive arguments, such as the key character or the pointer coordinates.
 Once the event handler function has finished, Evy returns to the event loop and waits for the next event.

-Event handlers are declared using the on
+Event handlers are declared using the on keyword.
+Only predefined events can

-.
+animate, and input.
 For example, the following code defines an

 event handler for the key press event: